Nata Lee Shows Off Killer Figure In Precarious Bathtub Pose

 Dozens of her admirers had nothing but good things to say about the sexy snap.

-“By far, the most attractive woman I think I have ever seen,” one Instagram user commented.
+"By far, the most attractive woman I think I have ever seen," one user wrote.

-“Wow you are such a gorgeous girl with a gorgeous body!!” a second fan wrote, adding heart-eye smiley faces and a pink heart emoji.
+"Wow you are such a gorgeous girl with a gorgeous body!!" praised a second fan, adding heart-eye smiley faces and a pink heart emoji to their words.

-“You be smart and very beautiful always sexy and cute,” a third follower quipped.
+"You be smart and very beautiful always sexy and cute," a third follower chimed in.

-“Wow you’re incredible sexy and beautiful, oh my God,” added a fourth follower adding emoji that included a rose and blue heart.
+"Wow you're incredible sexy and beautiful, oh my God," added a fourth follower, along with emoji that included a rose and blue heart.

 Earlier this week, Nata thrilled her online audience with a snap that saw her flaunting her wet booty in a thong bikini.
-She turned up the heat while she wetted herself with a water hose.
-The camera captured her from behind as her wet skin glistened as she stood with one knee bent.
+She turned up the heat while she got herself wet with a water hose.
+The camera captured her from behind as her skin glistened and she stood with one knee bent.